Are you in the market for a new or used car? You might want to get rid of your old one first.

 - Bring Backup.
 Don’t go to the meeting alone.
 Take someone you trust — a friend, relative, or your significant other — to lend a second pair of eyes in case anything seems amiss.
 Crimes of opportunity are much less likely with multiple sellers involved too.

 - Trust Your Gut.
 Keep your wits about you at all times and trust your intuition.
 Selling your car a little faster isn’t worth compromising your physical or financial security.
-And if you feel yourself getting cold feet about letting strangers test drive your car?
-You may want to rethink your decision to sell privately.
+And if you feel yourself getting cold feet about letting strangers test drive your car, you may want to rethink your decision to sell privately.
 Concern for your personal safety is a valid reason to delegate private buyer communication to a dealer and accept a bit less in return.

-Complete the Transaction
+4. Complete the Transaction

 Negotiate a Final Sale Price